 Authorship implies responsibility.
 All authors must have played a significant role in designing and performing the study and/or in writing the manuscript.
 Those whose efforts were limited solely to providing materials and financial support or commenting on the manuscript, should be recognised in acknowledgements.
 Honorary authorship must be avoided.
 The corresponding author has to sign a copyright form on behalf of all authors, implying that all authors agree with the publication in the submitted form and no competing interest are known.

 Editors will conduct a pre-check with respect to suitability of publication in the journal.
 If the required format and other formalities are not followed, the editor may reject the manuscript even when its content is suitable and ask for re-submission after modification.
-When appropriate, the editor will send the manuscript to two peer reviewers, which are not necessarily those suggested by the authors.
+If the pre-check reveals a content not suitable with regard to the journal scope, or due to major scientific or methodological flaws, the manuscript might be rejected for publication without a review process.
+When appropriate, the editor will send the manuscript to two peer reviewers, which are not necessarily among those suggested by the authors.
 In case of a certain conflict, authors may ask the editor to exclude a potential reviewer.
 Acceptance or rejection of a manuscript will be based upon the recommendations of the reviewers and communicated by the editor.

 After final acceptance of the manuscript, photographic pictures must be send to the editors as electronic files in high resolution TIFF or JPEG format with minimum width of 200 mm at 300 dpi; line drawings, maps and diagrams must be submitted as TIFF or JPEG with at least 800 dpi at 200 mm width.
 Figures and tables have to be numbered.
 Make sure that text and numbers within figures are large and clear enough, even if reduced to column width in printing.